moubi/enform/README.md

 That will pipe `src/Enform.js` through babel and put it as `index.js` under `lib/` folder.

 ## Contributing
 You are welcome to open pull requests, issues with bug reports (use [codesandbox](https://codesandbox.io/)) and suggestions or simply **tweet about Enform**.
-Prefer to contact me directly?
-I will answer for sure.
+Contact me directly if that's preferable?

+**Immediate and fun contrubution:** help create more usable examples.
+Is it a full-fetured form, third party integration or a filter form with bunch of options - feel free fork the [basic form in codesandbox](https://codesandbox.io/s/basic-form-with-enform-dv69b).

 ## Inspiration
 Enform is inspired by my experience with form refactoring, [@jaredpalmer](https://jaredpalmer.com/)'s great work on [Formik](https://github.com/jaredpalmer/formik) and the way [@kamranahmedse](https://github.com/kamranahmedse)'s presented [driver.js](https://github.com/kamranahmedse/driver.js).